This how-to explains how you can configure a delete object action in the Mendix Web Modeler.

 This how-to will teach you how to do the following:

 You can configure the Delete Object on click action for such widgets as buttons or a static image.
 In this how-to we use a Delete button as an example of widget with Delete Object on click action.
-For more information, see section 2.3 Delete Object Action in Events Section in Widgets of the Web Modeler in the Web Modeler category.
+For more information, see the Delete Object Action section in Events Section in Widgets of the Web Modeler in the Web Modeler category.

 To list customers’ names and to show a more detailed information under the list, we need to create an entity Customer, add attributes Name and Address to it, and then create a page where we will list names of customers.